hinto-janai/festival/daemon/mdbook/src/rest/rand/art.md

 ---

-Download a random `Album` art, in the original format.
+Download a random `Album` art.

-If no art was found, the response will be a 404 error.
+If no art was found, the response will be an `HTTP` error.

 #### Input
 `None`